-Involving the Contaminated Land Officer as early as possible and continuing discus-sions as the application progresses creates an excellent opportunity to provide the Council with as much good quality information as possible in support of the application.
+Involving the Contaminated Land Officer as early as possible and continuing discussions as the application progresses creates an excellent opportunity to provide the Council with as much good quality information as possible in support of the application.
 It also provides an opportunity for the Council to provide you with as much information and advice as possible and can minimise delays and other problems at later stages.
 It can reduce the number of conditions imposed on the planning permission and can reduce the time it takes the officers dealing with the application to provide you with a response.

-A guidance document has been prepared to provide those applying for planning permission or those with planning permission with conditions requiring land contamina-tion assessments and their representatives with an explanation of the information that the Council requires when considering applications for planning permission and the discharge of planning conditions.
+A guidance document has been prepared to assist anyone applying for planning permission or those with planning permission with conditions requiring land contamination assessments and their representatives with an explanation of the information that the Council requires when considering applications for planning permission and the discharge of planning conditions.

-It also provides a summary of the information that is likely to required, checklists and the answers to some frequently asked questions.
+It also provides a summary of the information that is likely to be required, checklists and the answers to some frequently asked questions.

-The document is available to download free of charge in the Contaminated Land pages of the Council's website.
+The document is available to download free of charge at www.flintshire.gov.uk